Society & Natural Resources

 Official Journal of the International Association for Society and Natural Resources

 Description of Types of Articles Published in

 Society and Natural Resources will always report cutting edge research, wild card ideas, and intellectually stimulating and sound scholarship.
 To this end, the Journal is an eclectic publication, and we plan to keep it that way.
 There is a place for scholarship of discovery (regular articles) and scholarship of application (Insights and Applications articles).
 Interspliced between these kinds of articles are opportunities for scientists to debate policy (Policy Reviews), comment on contemporary issues and science agendas (Forum) and report on events or happenings of interest to social scientists (Announcements).
 We encourage contributions to all areas of the journal and provide the following descriptions of the various categories of articles to guide contributors.

-A general article is research based with a theoretical foundation that advances new knowledge for a study or provides theoretical insights and understanding into the relationships of people and the environment.
-These articles should have a sound methodology/research design and a well-developed analysis (data section).
-General articles should not exceed 25 pages, double spaced (12 pt. font), including all references, notes, tables, and figures.
+Research Articles/Findings describe research based work guided by a theoretical foundation that contributes significantly new scholarship by advancing new theory or knowledge for transforming practice on the relationships between society and natural resources.
+Empirically based articles should have a clearly described sound methodology/research design and a well-developed data analysis section.
+Articles should not exceed 7500 words, including all references, notes, tables and figures.